Targeted Local Projections: Model set-up

-Targeted local projections and smooth local projections (SLP) \citep{barnichon2019impulse, plagborg2016essays} both employ ridge regularization to reduce the variance of impulse response estimates.
+\textbf{Smooth local projections (SLP). } TLP and SLP \citep{barnichon2019impulse, plagborg2016essays} both employ ridge-type regularization to reduce the variance of impulse response estimates.
 However, they differ in their regularization targets and in how shrinkage operates across horizons.
 This subsection describes the SLP estimator and highlights these distinctions.
-As with TLP, we project out control variables before estimation to avoid targeting nuisance parameters (see Appendix~\ref{app:controls}).
+As with TLP, we project out control variables before estimation to avoid targeting nuisance parameters.